-The Sub-Fund adheres to an exclusion framework where certain companies are not considered permissible for investment.
-This includes screening out companies, subject to data availability, which are considered by the third party data provider(s) used by the Investment Manager to be in violation of the Ten Principles of the UNGC.
-This also includes companies with products or within industries that are considered by the Investment Manager to be unsustainable or associated with significant environmental or social risks.
-These may be updated from time to time depending on the assessment of each product or industry against the abovementioned principles, but currently companies deriving more than 5% of revenue from alcohol, tobacco, gambling operations, adult entertainment, thermal coal production, conventional weapons and any revenue from controversial weapons are automatically eliminated from investment consideration (exclusion framework).
+In addition to the PAB Exclusions, the Sub-Fund's exclusion framework screens out companies with products or within industries that are considered by the Investment Manager to be unsustainable or associated with significant environmental or social risks.
+Currently, companies deriving more than 5% of revenue from alcohol, tobacco, gambling operations, adult entertainment and conventional weapons are automatically eliminated from investment consideration.
+The Sub-Fund's exclusion framework may be updated from time to time.
 This forms a material part of the Sub-Fund's DNSH test.